Great Smoky Mountains National Park hiking trails, GSMNP hiking trails, Smoky Mountain hiking trails

 Deep Creek Loop Trail

-Beginning at the Newfound Gap parking area, the hike to Charles Bunion travels eastward on the Appalachian Trail leading to a popular rock outcropping.
+Beginning at the Newfound Gap parking area, the hike to Charlies Bunion travels eastward on the Appalachian Trail leading to a popular rock outcropping.
 Along the way, you will enjoy a gorgeous view of the Smokies, a wide variety of wildflowers and outstanding views of Mount LeConte and Myrtle Point.
-Your destination offers spectacular views of the Mt.
-Kephart to the north, The Jump Off to the west and Mount Guyot toward the east.
+Your destination offers spectacular views of Mount Kephart to the north, The Jump Off to the west and Mount Guyot toward the east.

 The Jump Off

-The trail leading to The Jump Off steeply climbs on a rugged path that will begin to level in an open, grassy area on the unmarked summit of Mt.
-Kephart.
+The trail leading to The Jump Off steeply climbs on a rugged path that will begin to level in an open, grassy area on the unmarked summit of Mount Kephart.
 After a long, steep climb, your efforts will be amply rewarded.
-The Jump Off sits atop a 1,000-foot cliff on the northeastern side of Mt.
-Kephart providing amazing views of Eastern and Central Smokies.
+The Jump Off sits atop a 1,000-foot cliff on the northeastern side of Mount Kephart providing amazing views of Eastern and Central Smokies.

 Gregory Bald